Strait of Hormuz: Ability of Iran to hinder shipping

-Millennium Challenge 2002 was a major war game exercise conducted by the United States armed forces in 2002.
-According to a 2012 article in The Christian Science Monitor, it simulated an attempt by Iran to close the strait.
+Millennium Challenge 2002 was a major war game exercise conducted by US armed forces in 2002.
+It simulated an attempt by a country (likely to be Iran) to close the Strait.
 The assumptions and results were controversial.
-In the article, Iran's strategy beats the materially superior US armed forces.
+Iran's simulated strategy beat the materially superior US armed forces.

 A 2008 article in International Security contended that Iran could seal off or impede traffic in the Strait for a month, and an attempt by the U.S. to reopen it would be likely to escalate the conflict.
-In a later issue, however, the journal published a response which questioned some key assumptions and suggested a much shorter timeline for re-opening.
+In a later issue, however, the journal published a response which questioned key assumptions and suggested a much shorter timeline for re-opening.

-In December 2011, the Islamic Republic of Iran Navy began a ten-day exercise in international waters along the strait.
-The Iranian Rear Admiral Habibollah Sayyari stated that the strait would not be closed during the exercise; Iranian forces could easily accomplish that but such a decision must be made at a political level.

-Captain John Kirby, a Pentagon spokesman, was quoted in a December 2011 Reuters article: "Efforts to increase tension in that part of the world are unhelpful and counter-productive.
+In December 2011, Iran's Navy began a ten-day exercise in international waters along the Strait.
+Iranian Rear Admiral Habibollah Sayyari stated that the Strait would not be closed during the exercise; Iranian forces could easily accomplish that but such a decision must be made at a political level.
+Captain John Kirby, a Pentagon spokesman, was quoted in December 2011 saying: "Efforts to increase tension in that part of the world are unhelpful and counter-productive.
 For our part, we are comfortable that we have in the region sufficient capabilities to honor our commitments to our friends and partners, as well as the international community."
-In the same article, Suzanne Maloney, an Iran expert at the Brookings Institution, said, "The expectation is that the U.S. military could address any Iranian threat relatively quickly."

-General Martin Dempsey, Chairman of the Joint Chiefs of Staff, said in January 2012 that Iran "has invested in capabilities that could, in fact, for a period of time block the Strait of Hormuz."
-He also stated, "We've invested in capabilities to ensure that if that happens, we can defeat that."
+Suzanne Maloney, an expert at the Brookings Institution, said, "The expectation is that the U.S. military could address any Iranian threat relatively quickly."
+General Martin Dempsey, Chairman of the Joint Chiefs of Staff, said in 2012 that Iran "has invested in capabilities that could, in fact, for a period of time block the Strait of Hormuz."
+He stated, "We've invested in capabilities to ensure that if that happens, we can defeat that."

 A May 2012 article by Nilufer Oral, a Turkish researcher of maritime law, concludes that both the UNCLOS and the 1958 Convention on the High Seas would be violated if Iran followed through on its threat to block passage of vessels such as oil tankers, and that the act of passage is not related in law to the imposition of economic sanctions.
 The article further asserts that a coastal state may prevent "transit or non-suspendable innocent passage" only if: 1) there is threatened or actual use of force, occurring during passage, against the sovereignty, territorial integrity, or political independence of a state bordering the strait; or 2) the vessel in any other way violates the principles of international law as embodied in the Charter of the United Nations.

+As of 2013, the treaty had been ratified by 63 states, including most NATO-bloc and Soviet-bloc nations but with the notable exceptions of most of the OPEC and Arab League nations like Syria, Egypt, Jordan, Saudi Arabia, and Iran, as well as China, North Korea, and South Korea.